Variational solutions of stochastic partial differential equations with cylindrical L\'evy noise: Orthogonal cylindrical L evy processes

-\begin{Rem} In both Examples \ref{ex.symmetric-stable} and \ref{ex.one-sided-stable}, Condition \eqref{assumption_no_accummulation} would not be satisfied for a constant level of truncation of jumps i.e. with $c_j=1$ for all $j\in \N$.
-By introducing the weights $(c_j)$ we compensate the fact that the cylindrical distribution of $L$ is not tight, i.e.\ its mass of the span of the higher nodes decays too slowly. \end{Rem}
+\begin{Remark} In both Examples \ref{ex.symmetric-stable} and \ref{ex.one-sided-stable}, Condition \eqref{assumption_no_accummulation} would not be satisfied for a constant level of truncation of jumps i.e.\ with $c_j=1$ for all $j\in \N$.
+By introducing the weights $(c_j)$ we compensate the fact that the cylindrical distribution of $L$ is not tight, i.e.\ its mass of the span of the higher nodes decays too slowly. \end{Remark}